shuvangkardas/DasPlotter/README.md

 DasPlotter is a MATLAB library for creating customizable, publication-quality plots from time-series datasets.
 It provides a flexible and intuitive interface for generating single or multiple subplots with various configuration options.

+## Example Use Cases

+1. **Generate Multiple Plots**: Provide a datamap and use `DasPlotter` to quickly create multiple plots with different combinations from your time series data.
+2. **Compare Datasets**: Pass two datasets from different experiments into `DasPlotter` to compare them visually.
+3. **Optimize Simulink Speed**: Comment out scopes in Simulink, log data to the workspace, and configure `DasPlotter` to generate plots after simulation.
+4. **Publication-Quality Figures**: Easily create and save high-quality figures as PNG files directly from experiment datasets.
+5. **And More**: Extend `DasPlotter` for various custom plotting needs.

 ## Features

 - Support for single and multiple subplot layouts